 What is a Web Designer?

 A web designer is a professional in charge of the front end of applications, i.e., the part through which end users interact.
 However, this includes aesthetic elements, such as photos, color, typography, graphics, etc., and experimental elements.
+Web designers need to collaborate with front-end development teams, so, knowledge of HTML, CSS, and JavaScript is a valuable advantage.

 Moreover, many people still get confused between web designers and web developers.
 A web developer is a professional who leverages computer languages (usually HTML, CSS, and JavaScript) to fulfill the vision of web designers by creating a fully-functional web app or website.